Chapter 1: Committees

 Consultants:

-An individual may be appointed for a one-year term as a consultant if he or she is not eligible for appointment as a member but his or her expertise is required for the completion of a committee project.
-A consultant is generally an individual who has completed four years on a particular committee and has been strongly involved in an ongoing project.
-A one-year appointment as a consultant can help with continuity.
-A consultant is not counted in the number of members in the committee's descriptive statement, and is not a voting member on the committee.
+An individual may be appointed for a one-year term as a consultant.
+The individual is not eligible to be appointed as a member but has expertise required for the completion of a committee project.
+Often, a consultant is an individual who has completed four years on a committee and has been strongly involved in an ongoing project.
+A one-year appointment as a consultant will help with continuity.
+A consultant is not counted in the number of members in the committee's descriptive statement, and is not a voting member of the committee.

 Establishment of committees: